nnethercote/Rust-CUDA/guide/src/guide/compute_capabilities.md

 ## Runtime Behavior

-Again, rust-cuda **only generates PTX**, not pre-compiled GPU binaries ("[fatbinaries](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/#fatbinaries)").
+Again, Rust CUDA **only generates PTX**, not pre-compiled GPU binaries ("[fatbinaries](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/#fatbinaries)").
 This PTX is then JIT-compiled by the CUDA driver at _runtime_.